skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 While not given audience with the General (who is very busy right now) Thordek is given an audience with his second in command.
-He is taken alone to the commander's tent while the rest of the party waits at the edge of the Dwarven encompment.
+He is taken alone to the commander's tent while the rest of the party waits at the edge of the Dwarven encampment.

 To help smooth the conversation along, Thordek pretends to be excited about this new conquest of the island by his people.
-In truth, he is sad that there must be more pointless bloodshed over a mountain which nobody can truly posess.
+In truth, he is sad that there must be more pointless bloodshed over a mountain which nobody can truly possess.
 He is otherwise honest with the commander about his comings and goings on the island, and reveals that he has met with Queen Alidia herself.
 This impresses the commander, and he gets what news he can of the state of the island before their arrival.